Thanks to this practical guide you will be able to enjoy to the maximum your stay in La Caldera

 Then you walk up stream along the ravine bed for about three hours.
 The slope is not too steep and you only have to leave the course of the ravine occasionally to get around the odd natural obstacle.
 When you reach the spot known as Dos Aguas (that is, two waters, because at this point two springs, one containing rusty coloured waters and the other containing crystal clear waters, meet), you take the right fork.
 The climb up to the camp site is marked off to the left of the ravine a short distance further on.
 From here on, there is a fairly steep climb.
 The locals call it El Reventón, in reference to the effort required.
 If you decide to tackle it, it will take you about an hour and a half to two hours to get to the camp site from here.

-The camp site is on the left of the Taburiente ravine, next to a copse of willows and not far from a bathing spot (known as Playa de Taburiente, that is, the Taburiente Beach ).
-The area has spaces for pitching tents and tables, benches, showers, toilets and first-aid material.
+The campsite is located on the left bank of the Barranco de Taburiente ravine, next to a willow grove and near a swimming area (known as Playa de Taburiente).
+The area has suitable spaces for setting up tents, as well as tables, benches, and a small service center with restrooms and first-aid supplies.

-The Park has a Visitors’ Centre, three information kiosks and a camp site for organised groups.
-You will find a description of their location and functions here.
+The Park has a Visitor Center, three information booths, and a campsite for organized groups.
+Here you will find a description of their location and functions.

-And, finally, the Park also has the El Riachuelo Camp-Nature School (on La Cumbrecita road, about 2 km before the car park) It has 7 cabins, each with room for 11, for schools and organised groups wishing to study and enjoy nature.
-To use the facilities, you need to apply for a permit at the Visitors’ Centre and pay a deposit to cover any possible damage.
+Finally, the park also has the El Riachuelo Nature Camp and Classroom (located on the road to La Cumbrecita, about 2 km before the parking area).
+It has seven cabins, each with 11 beds, intended for schools and organized groups whose purpose is to learn about and enjoy nature.
+To use the facilities, it is necessary to request a permit at the Visitor Center or at www.reservasparquesnacionales.es and pay a deposit to cover any potential damages.

 Although it is a wonderful experience to stay around the camp site and enjoy the water of the Barranco de Taburiente, La Caldera reserves its best secrets for those prepared to do a bit of walking.